 Mechanical keys are much better for touch typing as the keys are all individually controlled via their own switch.

 Another type of switch is called the Membrane switch.
 The differences are simple.
-A Membrane switch all of the keys on the keyboard are held on a membrane and it’s basically one big switch with all the keys being connected via pressure pads, thus providing very little feedback and making it rather difficult to touch type.
+A Membrane switch is where all of the keys on the keyboard are held on a membrane, it’s basically one big switch with all the keys being connected via pressure pads, thus providing very little feedback and making it rather difficult to touch type.

 The best Mechanical Keyboard Switches for Coding and Development